imkrishnasarathi/100-days-of-code/log.md

 **Today's Progress**: Solved some CodeWars Katas and continued with fCC JS Algorithms course.

 **Thoughts:** Today I did not get time to continue JavaScript30.
+Was busy with school homework.

+**Link to work:** Nothing really specific

+### Day 19: June 11, 2023

+**Today's Progress**: Solved some CodeWars Katas and continued fCC JS Algorithms course.

+**Thoughts:** Today also, I did not get time to continue JavaScript30.
 Will continue from tomorrow!
+Today was also a busy day.

 **Link to work:** Nothing really specific